rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 backend.
 This means that is can support SHA1SUMs, MD5SUMs and the about command when paired with the rclone sftp backend.

-If you don't supply a host --key then rclone will generate rsa, ecdsa and ed25519 variants, and cache them for later use in rclone's cache directory (see "rclone help flags cache-dir") in the "serve-sftp" directory.
+If you don't supply a host `--key` then rclone will generate rsa, ecdsa and ed25519 variants, and cache them for later use in rclone's cache directory (see `rclone help flags cache-dir`) in the "serve-sftp" directory.

-By default the server binds to localhost:2022 - if you want it to be reachable externally then supply "--addr :2022" for example.
+By default the server binds to localhost:2022 - if you want it to be reachable externally then supply `--addr :2022` for example.

-Note that the default of "--vfs-cache-mode off" is fine for the rclone sftp backend, but it may not be with other SFTP clients.
+Note that the default of `--vfs-cache-mode off` is fine for the rclone sftp backend, but it may not be with other SFTP clients.

-If --stdio is specified, rclone will serve SFTP over stdio, which can be used with sshd via ~/.ssh/authorized_keys, for example:
+If `--stdio` is specified, rclone will serve SFTP over stdio, which can be used with sshd via ~/.ssh/authorized_keys, for example:

     restrict,command="rclone serve sftp --stdio ./photos" ssh-rsa ...

-On the client you need to set "--transfers 1" when using --stdio.
+On the client you need to set `--transfers 1` when using `--stdio`.
 Otherwise multiple instances of the rclone server are started by OpenSSH which can lead to "corrupted on transfer" errors.
 This is the case because the client chooses indiscriminately which server to send commands to while the servers all have different views of the state of the filing system.

 The "restrict" in authorized_keys prevents SHA1SUMs and MD5SUMs from beeing used.
-Omitting "restrict" and using --sftp-path-override to enable checksumming is possible but less secure and you could use the SFTP server provided by OpenSSH in this case.
+Omitting "restrict" and using  `--sftp-path-override` to enable checksumming is possible but less secure and you could use the SFTP server provided by OpenSSH in this case.